YashvardhanRanawat7/BA890-Analytics-Practicum/README.md

 - MBTA for providing the API and data
 - TransitMatters for inspiration and resources
 - Plotly team for the Dash framework

-For more detailed information, please refer to the full paper in the `docs/` directory.